 So reading out loud is going to be a workaround for your dyslexic kids.
 Now because there is only one mom and mom cannot be reading out loud all day long, it is going to be important to find resources for audio-based learning for your kids.
 After you have borrowed all of your friends audio books and everything decent from the library check some of these sites for more audiobooks.

-Choosing Homeschool Curriculum for Kids With Dyslexia
+Choosing Homeschool Curriculum for Your Dyslexic Kids

 I get a lot of questions about what curricula work well with dyslexic learners.